U.S. urges Argentina to find solution with holdout investors

 “We are not going to accept extortion and we are not going to accept measures that go against the Argentine people,” he said.

-OAS member states passed a declaration backing Argentina, but Jacobson said the United States could not support it as the matter was before the courts.
+Brazil and Uruguay have put up a draft OAS declaration backing Argentina and criticizing the behavior of “speculative agents.”
+Jacobson said the United States could not support the declaration as the matter was before the courts.

 Holdouts led by Elliott Management’s NML Capital and Aurelius Capital Management rejected terms offered in restructurings in 2005 and 2010.
 These were accepted by more than 90 percent of investors who received less than one-third the original value of their bonds.